 2. Encourage Early Adopters to share your product

-The most effective form of marketing has always been word-of-mouth marketing.
+The most effective form of marketing has always been word-of-mouth.
 No matter how great a brand marketer is; your neighbors, co-workers, friends, and family members will still have more influence over what you wear, the next new restaurant that you’ll be willing to give a try, and even which new series you’ll watch next on Netflix - than any marketing strategy will.

 That’s because our peers are our tribe.
-And tribalism trumps traditional advertising.
+And tribalism trumps traditional marketing.
 Which is why getting early adopters to tell their friends about your product is so important.

-The way to do that is to offer exclusive prizes to your brand’s early adopters if they share images of themselves with your product on their social media pages.
-Let’s say your brand’s main product is designer phone cases.
-You could send an email to 200 of your early adopters stating that if they go on Twitter and tweet a picture of them holding their phone while featuring your product, they’ll receive exclusive brand access.
+For example, let’s say your brand’s main product is designer phone cases.
+You could send an email to 200 of your early adopters stating that if they go on X and post a picture of them holding their phone while featuring your product, they’ll receive exclusive brand offers.

 By encouraging your brand’s early adopters to share your product with their friends; your product will be seen more frequently, which will make it more common – which leads to more awareness.